gboxo/Zym_SAEs/experiments/diffing_sapi_07_04/readme.md

         - For non dead features from M0DX and MXDX plot the distribution of:
             - Ratio between index aligned cosine similarity over max cosine similarity for a given index

-2. Get some metrics for the feature firings:
+2. Get some metrics for the feature firings: `/home/woody/b114cb/b114cb23/boxo/diffing_sapi_07_04/firing_rates/`

     - Distribution of firings for each feature
     - Percentage of firings (at least 1 time in the sequence)
     - Collect the ranks of the firing positions
     - Find which features only appear in the prompt
+    - Average length og an activation strike
+    - Average number of activation strike

 3. Evaluate each SAE in the eval part of the dataset:
     - L2 loss